-Tyler Goldberger is a third-year doctoral student interested in historical memory.
+Tyler Goldberger is a fifth-year History doctoral candidate interested in historical memory.
 He explores place, space, and cultural productions following civil wars and conflicts in the United States, Spain, and Latin America in the 20th and 21st centuries.
 He also researches the role of monuments, memorials, and mausoleums in shifting the political and cultural landscapes of regions attempting to commemorate their pasts.
 Tyler received his M.A. from William & Mary (2020) and B.A. in History and Spanish from Duke University (2019), graduating Phi Beta Kappa and Magna Cum Laude.
 He was awarded the Walter J. Zable Graduate Recruitment Fellowship as well as the Carl J. Strikwerda Award for Excellence at the 2020 William & Mary Graduate Research Symposium.
 As a HASTAC Scholar, Tyler is involved with the digital humanities and public history to work toward making his scholarship more accessible to a broader audience.
 To learn more about Tyler, visit his personal website.